Strategic Brief, Decision-Layer Architecture for Agentic AI

 Steady-state measure

-ARR per FDE, NRR in FDE-covered accounts, agent deployments live, DSP go-live velocity
+ARR per FDE, Net Revenue Retention (NRR) in FDE-covered accounts, agent deployments live, CONNECT go-live velocity

 03